 The top 10 holdings make up 50% of the portfolio.
 This means it isn’t very diversified compared to larger ETFs like Vanguard Total Stock Market Index Fund ETF (VTI).

 No Minimum Investment

 Buying fractional shares allows you to maximize your investment.
-This is beneficial when it comes to shares of VTI and VUG due to their high prices per share (~$236/share and ~$304/share).
+This is beneficial regarding VTI and VUG shares due to their high prices per share (~$236/share and ~$304/share).

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to quickly find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

 Both VTI and VUG are great investments.
 They both offer investors the ability to invest in high-growth companies at a low expense ratio (0.03% and 0.04%).

 VUG offers more potential returns but also more volatility.

 VTI offers increased diversification with solid fundamentals.